Simmons University logo

 MBA Program

-The world's first MBA program designed specifically for women, now offered online and co-educational
+The first MBA program in the world designed specifically for women, later becoming co-educational and offered online.

 Leadership